 - Don't place the kitchen facing a bedroom door.

-Don't locate a second-floor bathroom above the kitchen.
-Also, avoid a kitchen and bathroom sharing the same wall or the bathroom door facing the kitchen.
+- Avoid a kitchen and bathroom sharing the same wall or the bathroom door facing the kitchen.

 Bedrooms are best located away from the main activity in the home.
 The back of the home is the best location for bedrooms.
 There are several feng shui rules that can help you locate your bedrooms.
-One principle can guide you by considering each family member's best and good directions according to their kua number.

 - Avoid locating a bedroom at the top of a staircase with the bedroom door directly across from the staircase.

-- Don't locate bedrooms directly over a garage, office or kitchen.
+- Don't locate bedrooms directly over a garage, office, or kitchen.